-In regards to Spark Parks, it was noted that more schools were committed to Partnering with the City on said Initiative and that Schools were identifying funds via Bond Programs for improvements.
-Mr. Urrutia stated that Funds were needed to make improvements as well as maintain the Park.
-He stated that schools did not have the financial capacity to maintain the Park long term and therefore was suggesting that the City build 4 Spark Parks in FY 2016.
+In regard to Spark Parks, it was noted that more schools were committed to Partnering with the City on said Initiative and that Schools were identifying funds via Bond Programs for improvements.
+Mr. Urrutia stated that schools did not have the financial capacity to maintain the Park long term and therefore was suggesting that the City build 4 Spark Parks in FY 2016.

 Councilmember Krier asked of the Partnership with the SA Zoo.
-It was reported by Mr. Urrutia that the City funded Zoo annually via HOT revenue.
+It was reported by Mr. Urrutia that the City funded The Zoo annually via HOT revenue.
 For FY 2016, the amount was \$300,000 and that said was for Marketing and Promotion of the Facility to Tourists outside of the City.
-It was noted that the City also provided in-kind funding to include free use of the Park and 375 acre-feet of water.
+It was noted that the City also provided in-kind of free use of the Park and 375 acre-feet of water.

 Councilmember Krier asked of water conservation efforts undertaken at the Zoo.
 It was reported by Mr. Urrutia that the Zoo installed a water filtration system so that water is filtered, cleaned, and reused.
-He noted that these efforts have resulted in a dramatic decrease in water usage and improvement of water quality.